This story begins with a very embarrassing #fail I made with MY OWN newsletter.

 3. Give the Best of what you got, a reverse we missed you.

-So here are the great articles and resources you probably missed:
+So here are some great articles and resources you probably missed:

 Driving Maximum Customer engagement (at Sleeknote)

 Want more?
-Ok, but these aren’t my own. (but I wish they were)
+Ok, I’ll add some more later.
+These aren’t my own. (but I wish they were)

 4. Do a mea-culpa and explain why